 Other notable roles during this period included Bedtime Story (1964), with David Niven and Shirley Jones; Morituri (1965), with Yul Brynner; Arthur Penn’s The Chase (1966), with Jane Fonda and Robert Redford; John Huston‘s Reflections in a Golden Eye (1967), with Elizabeth Taylor; Charlie Chaplin‘s final film A Countess from Hong Kong (1967), with Sophia Loren; Candy (1968), with Richard Burton, James Coburn, Huston, Walter Matthau, and Ringo Starr; and Night of the Following Day (1968), with Richard Boone, Rita Moreno and Pamela Franklin.

 After ten years of underachieving, he agreed to do a screen test as Vito Corleone in Francis Ford Coppola‘s The Godfather (1972).
-He got the part (co-starring with Al Pacino, James Caan, Robert Duvall, John Cazale, Diane Keaton, and Talia Shire) and subsequently won his second Academy Award in a performance critics consider among his greatest.
+He co-starred with Al Pacino, James Caan, Robert Duvall, John Cazale, Diane Keaton, and Talia Shire) and subsequently won his second Academy Award in a performance critics consider among his greatest.
 He refused the award due to mistreatment and misportrayal of Native Americans by Hollywood (sending Native American actress and activist, Sacheen Littfeather to read his letter of protest).
 The Godfather was one of the most commercially successful films of all time, and alongside his Oscar-nominated performance in Last Tango in Paris, Brando reestablished himself in the ranks of top box-office stars.

 After a hiatus in the early 1970s, Brando was generally content with being a highly paid character actor in cameo roles, such as in Richard Donner‘s Superman (1978), with Christopher Reeve, Gene Hackman, and Margot Kidder; as Colonel Kurtz in Apocalypse Now (1979), with Martin Sheen, Duvall, Harrison Ford, and Dennis Hopper; and in John G. Avildsen’s The Formula (1980), with George C. Scott, before taking a nine-year break from film.
 He received his final Academy Award Nomination (this time for Best Supporting Actor) for Euzhan Palcy’s anti-Apartheid film, A Dry White Season (1989), with Donald Sutherland, Jürgen Prochnow, and Susan Sarandon.